drag0no/PZ_Rin_SyncBackpackMods/description.md

 - Speed penalty slightly reduced.

 BONUS:
-- Reworked Satchel: you can wear a satchel with a backpack!
+- Reworked Satchels: you can wear a satchel with a backpack!

 [h2] SUPPORTED MODS [/h2]